Mark Kopec Now

 - Unexplained weight loss: Specifically, losing weight unintentionally without trying.

-- Hoarseness: Changes in your voice, such as persistent hoarseness.
+- Hoarseness.: Changes in your voice, such as persistent hoarseness.

 - Frequent respiratory infections: Repeated bronchitis or pneumonia.

-- Fatigue: Feeling unusually tired and lacking energy.
+- Fatigue: Feeling unusually tired and also lacking energy.

 The above symptoms can persist or worsen.
 It is especially important for doctors to make an early diagnosis.
 A delayed diagnosis can allow the cancer to spread.

-Diagnosing Lung Cancer:
+Diagnosing Lung Cancer: Doctors to See and Diagnostic Tests

 Early diagnosis of lung cancer significantly improves treatment outcomes.
 Various tests and procedures can aid in diagnosis, including: